 Until the episode Dalek came along.

 The Parting of the Ways was intended to be a bigger wham than it was, as Davies had intended for the regeneration into David Tennant to be a complete surprise, until he was screwed over by the BBC publicity department which prematurely announced that Eccleston was leaving.
 The moment still packs the punch, as does the episodes revelation as to who and what Bad Wolf is.

-Doomsday and the emotionally devastating (for the characters) separation of Rose and the Doctor.
+Doomsday and the emotionally devastating separation of Rose and the Doctor.

-Last of the Time Lords, where it is revealed that Jack Harkness and the Face of Boe are the same person.
+Last of the Time Lords: where the three-part story comes to a close, and it is revealed, among other things, that Captain Jack Harkness is the Face of Boe.

-The Stolen Earth in the final few minutes.
-Rose and the Doctor are reunited- almost, until a Dalek shoots the Doctor.
+The Stolen Earth: especially in the final few minutes.
+Rose and the Doctor are reunited... almost, until a Dalek shoots the Doctor.
 And once Jack, Donna, and Rose get the Doctor back in the TARDIS, it appears he's going to regenerate- the first time a possible regeneration is used as a legitimate cliffhanger.

-The End of Time, Part One.
-That last twenty seconds.
-The Time Lords aren't just back, they're the ones trying to do as the title says.
+The End of Time, Part One: Especially in the last twenty seconds; The Time Lords aren't just back, they're the ones trying to do as the title says.

-The otherwise rather average episode Cold Blood in season five/thirty one/fnarg turned into a Whammer in the last five minutes when yet another companion, Rory, was shot and killed, and then promptly erased by the crack eating up everything in the universe; this made Amy, his fiancée (though she didn't remember it) a more tragic character for the remainder of the season.
+The otherwise rather average episode Cold Blood in season five/thirty one/fnarg turned into a Whammer in the last five minutes when companion Rory was shot and killed, and then promptly erased by the crack eating up everything in the universe; this made Amy, his fiancée (though she didn't remember it) a more tragic character for the remainder of the season.